SnailUsbs/GameOfRush/README.md

 # Important Info:

-- Since this is more of a fun proof of concept rather than a truly useful or fun, It will not be going up on thunderstore, and instead will only be held in this github repo.
+- Since this is more of a fun proof of concept rather than a truly useful or fun mod, It will not be going up on thunderstore, and instead will only be held in this github repo.